 Volunteer and go whale watching!

 Volunteer on the Big Island, O’ahu or Kaua’i for the humpback whales of Hawaii on each last Saturday of January, February and March for the sanctuary ocean count.
 Residents and visitors team up for four hours to volunteer and make the world a better place!
-During the ocean count you will be counting whales and registering their behavior together with a group of volunteers.
+During the ocean count you will be counting whales and register their behavior together with a group of volunteers.

 Read more about volunteering and saving the whales on Hawaii.